KyandraAtharizqi/KyandraAtharizqi/README.md

 ### Profile
 I am Rafi Kyandra Atharizqi, a student majoring in Informatics who is interested in the fields of Data Science and Machine Learning.
+Besides of that, I am also interested in Web development.

 <p align="left">